Explore more blogs

 5. Support your guests: Be available to answer any questions about bidding or the event itself.

-7. Collect the bid sheets: After the auction closes, gather the sheets so that no further bids can be placed.
+7. Collect bid sheets: After the auction closes, gather the sheets so that no further bids can be placed.

 11. Give receipts: Provide your winning bidders with donation receipts.